Open Bandit Dataset and Pipeline: Towards Realistic and Reproducible Off-Policy Evaluation: Introduction

 \section{Introduction}

-Interactive bandit and reinforcement learning systems (e.g., personalized medicine, ad/recommendation/search platforms) produce log data valuable for evaluating and redesigning the system.
-For example, the logs of a news recommendation system record which news article was presented and whether the user read it, giving the system designer a chance to make its recommendations more relevant.
-Exploiting log bandit data is, however, more difficult than conventional supervised machine learning: the result is only observed for the action chosen by the system, but not for all the other actions that the system could have taken.
+Interactive bandit systems such as personalized medicine and recommendation platforms produce log data valuable for evaluating and redesigning the system.
+For example, the logs of a news recommendation system records which news article was presented and whether the user read it, giving the system designer a chance to make its recommendations more relevant.
+Exploiting log bandit data is, however, more difficult than conventional supervised machine learning, as the result is only observed for the action chosen by the system, but not for all the other actions that the system could have taken.
 The logs are also biased in that they overrepresent the actions favored by the system.
-A potential solution to this problem is an A/B test that compares the performance of counterfactual systems in an online environment.
-However, A/B testing counterfactual systems is often difficult because deploying a new policy is time- and money-consuming and entails risks of failure.
+A potential solution to this problem is an A/B test, which compares the performance of counterfactual systems in an online environment.
+However, A/B testing counterfactual systems is often difficult because deploying a new policy is time- and money-consuming and entails the risk of failure.
 This leads us to the problem of \textit{off-policy evaluation} (OPE), which aims to estimate the performance of a counterfactual (or evaluation) policy using only log data collected by a past (or behavior) policy.
-OPE allows us to compare the performance of candidate counterfactual policies without implementing A/B tests and contributes to safe policy improvements.
-Its applications range from contextual bandits~\citep{bottou2013counterfactual,uehara2020off,li2010contextual,li2011unbiased,narita2019efficient,Strehl2010,Swaminathan2015,Swaminathan2015b,swaminathan2017off,wang2016optimal} and reinforcement learning in the web industry~\citep{Farajtabar2018MoreRD,Irpan2019OffPolicyEV,Jiang16,kallus2019intrinsically,liu2018representation,thomas2016data,thomas2015confidence,thomas2015high,xie2019towards} to other social domains such as healthcare~\citep{murphy2001marginal} and education~\citep{mandel2014offline}.
+OPE allows us to evaluate the performance of candidate policies without implementing A/B tests and contributes to safe policy improvement.
+Its applications range from contextual bandits~\citep{bottou2013counterfactual,li2010contextual,li2011unbiased,narita2019efficient,saito2021counterfactual,strehl2010learning, swaminathan2015batch,swaminathan2015self, swaminathan2017off,uehara2020off,wang2016optimal} and reinforcement learning in the web industry~\citep{farajtabar2018more,jiang2016doubly,kallus2019intrinsically,liu2018representation,thomas2016data,thomas2015confidence,xie2019towards} to other social domains such as healthcare~\citep{murphy2001marginal} and education~\citep{mandel2014offline}.